IN DEFENSE OF DISNEY

 The story that Walt Disney imagined and designed his first park with no focus on profit seems to be valid.
 He reputedly mortgaged everything including his home to get the project off the ground, and at every turn he opted for the most expensive and luxurious designs and building materials.

-His insistence on quality continues to this day, when Disney designers have virtually unlimited freedom and resources to create.
-A friend of mine, Ken Dresser, designed the floats for the original Electric Parade.
-He was later commissioned to make an updated version for Tokyo Disneyland.
-He told of a meeting at which then-Disney-Chair Michael Eisner said that he must design so that the floats would cost "absolutely no more than $50 million."
+for Tokyo Disneyland.
+He told of a meeting many years ago at which then-Disney-Chair Michael Eisner said that he must design so that the parade would cost "absolutely no more than $50 million."
 Disney is not cheap.

 Quality continues to be a Disney by-word.
 The same designer told me that in originally seeking a contractor for balloons, Disney solicited bids and samples from a number of suppliers.
-The samples were taken into the California desert, inflated, and timed.
-The supplier of the balloons which lasted the longest in the burning sun got the enormous contract to supply the parks, "so that no child would be disappointed by a balloon breaking."
+The samples were taken into

-Walt saw the theme parks as an adventure - a three-dimensional extension of Disney films.
-For that reason he called all employees Cast Members and charged them with being a proactive p part of the adventure which guests would experience.
-A first requirement of Cast Members is a pleasant, smiling relationship with the guests.
-For some cast members, this may be a faux pleasantry, but for most, and probably the great majority, the cast-guest relationship is genuinely friendly and helpful, and enjoyed by the cast members as well as the guests.
+and helpful, and enjoyed by the cast members as well as the guests.
 Extroverts and "people who like people" would logically gravitate toward these roles, and the most-outgoing would end up in the most intense interaction with the guests.
 The resort greeters, who spend the day welcoming guests and answering questions, would almost have to "love their jobs" in order to perform them well.

-One seemingly indefensible situation involves the abandoned "Treasure Island" resort that Disney built in Baker's Bay, in the Bahamas on a beautiful Caribbean island.
+on a beautiful Caribbean island.
 Known to the locals as the "Ghost Town" on one of the Abacos islands, it was used as a Disney cruise-ship stop-over.
-However, unfavorable tides which required continuous dredging of the beach, plus an inadequate supply of indigenous labor, caused Disney eventually to abandon the island.
+However, implacable tides which required continuous dredging

-Decaying theatre seating and a stage await performers, an audience and a performance.
+Decaying theatre seating and a stage await performers, an audience

 A bottle is left on a bar, but the cooler isn't cooling.

-The buildings and other structures are now trashed and derelict.
 One hopes that Disney didn't just sail away, leaving the debris behind, but perhaps thought that a successor would find a use for the $30-million semi-developed infrastructure on the property.
 Vandals have made that now unlikely.

 Disney cruise ships now stop at Castaway Cay.